 Botswana has been carefully selected for its extremely low poaching rates, thanks in part to its “no tolerance” policy when encountering potential threats.
 Each rhino, when translocated, will be fitted with specially design telemetry devices for ongoing research and monitoring purposes.

 The dream became a reality when the first batch of rhino were successfully translocated from South Africa, by air, and safely released in their new habitat.
-By taking action, Rhinos Without Borders has already succeeded in moving 77 rhinos from a high-risk poaching zone and significantly decreased the likelihood of these endangered animals being killed.
-The remaining 23 will be translocated in 2018.
+By taking action, Rhinos Without Borders has already succeeded in moving 87 rhinos from a high-risk poaching zone and significantly decreased the likelihood of these endangered animals being killed.
+We are delighted that 27 rhino calves have already been born in Botswana, signifying a huge milestone for the initiative, making Botswana 114 rhino richer thanks to the project.
+We will be translocating the remaining 13 rhino in 2020 due to drought conditions in Botswana.

 While we continue raising funds to meet the aims of the entire project, we are pleased to announce that sufficient money has been raised to move the next batch of rhino to a different, undisclosed destination within Botswana.
 These rhino will again be captured in South Africa before being translocated across the border to replenish the population.